ToxicFrazzles/Django-Base-Container/README.md

    2. Download a source code archive for the specified version
    3. Inflate the archive to obtain the source
    4. Enter the source directory
-   5. Run `configure` with added optimisations
+   5. Run `configure` with added optimisations if the environment variable OPTIMISE is defined
    6. Compile the source using the number of CPU cores the machine currently has
    7. Install the resulting python
    8. Remove the archive and source code